2014-2015 Admission Criteria and Application Instructions

 Applicants must hold a master’s degree from an accredited institution in the U.S. or proof of equivalent preparation from a foreign college or university with a minimum 3.25 cumulative average (4.0 point scale).
 Applicants with lower grade point averages may be considered for admission on a case by case basis.
 Applicants who fall below the grade point average may be required to take the Graduate Record Examination (GRE) offered by Educational Testing Services.
 All applicants wishing to enroll in the doctoral program are asked to submit the following:

-- A completed application for admission form with non-refundable application fee of $50, payable to Delaware Valley College
+- A completed Application for Admission with non-refundable $50 application fee

 - A 500-word personal statement that addresses career goals and a brief summary of strengths and areas for growth.
 Applicants for the K-12 Superintendent track should also address how superintendents shape learning in school districts

-- Applicants must complete an interview with representatives of the doctoral admission committee
+- An interview with representatives of the doctoral admission committee